Find Affordable College Courses

 Levelland, TX

-Out of the 17 schools in the Southwest Region that were part of this year’s ranking, South Plains College landed the # 5 spot on the list.
-Located in the distant town of Levelland, South Plains College is a public college with a medium-sized student population.
+A rank of #5 on this year’s list means South Plains College is a great place for journalism students working on their associate degree.
+Located in the town of Levelland, South Plains College is a public school with a medium-sized student population.

 #6